Pinterest Marketing: Your Ultimate Creative Guide (2023)

 Brands have an opportunity to be seen as a source of inspiration on Pinterest.
 Pinners are on the platform at every step of the planning process, making it a great home for full-funnel creative.

-With a diverse set of video creatives that target different points of the funnel, you can grab attention early in your audience’s discovery process and lead them down the path to purchase with a cohesive narrative.
+With a diverse set of video creatives targeting different points of the funnel, you can grab your audience’s attention early in the discovery process and lead them down the path to purchase with a cohesive narrative.

 Think Outside the Box

 As a creativity and inspiration hub, Pinterest is a place where people seek novelty.
-To fulfill Pinners’ intent and feel native to the platform, produce video creative that feels new, unexpected, or off-beat.
+To fulfill Pinners’ intent and make your content feel like a native video on the platform, produce video creative that feels new, unexpected, or off-beat.

 Stop-motion is a super cool technique that turns photos into eye-catching, satisfying videos.